analysis-tool/recurrence/README.md

 •	Stage Variable: the stage variable defined in SEER\*Stat data.
 All the variable names including “stage” will be listed after uploading the SEER\*Stat files.
 If there are more than 1 stage variable, the user will need to select the one which contains the distant stage.

-•	Distant Stage Value: the user will need to select the numeric value of distant stage from the listed values of Stage Variable or enter the value manually.
+•	Distant Stage Value: the user will need to select the numeric value of distant stage from the listed values of Stage Variable.

 •	Adjustment Factor r: the factor used to adjust the registry-based survival curves for sensitivity analysis.
 The user may click the up and down arrows to change the value or type in any value.
 The default value is 1.